vanvuongngo/ts-package/README.md

   "types": "lib/indes.d.ts",
 ```

-## Create a link locally to develop a TS library
+## Create a locally link to develop the TS library

 create a npm link call in ts-package root directory